 Me: Love you dear.
 All fine here.
 Hope the meet was fun!
 Eager to come home in next week or so.

-Matt: Amazing job.
+My brother Matt: Amazing job.
 Been following every step.
 Now keep your cool and get the f*** out of there… Slow is smooth and smooth is fast.
 Love, Matty.

 Me: Roger.
 I totally agree.
 Very tough day, but also rewarding.
 Congrats on your amazing promotion!
 That is well deserved!
 [Matt had just learned of his promotion in the USMC to the rank of Major.
 He was already highly decorated, with the OCS Eagle Award, Intelligence Officer of the Year, and a Bronze Star.]